mggg/GerryChain/docs/user/geometries.rst

 Working With Geometries
 =======================

-In the course of working with legislative redistricting data, it is inevitalble that we will have to work with files that contain geometries.
+In the course of working with legislative redistricting data, it is inevitable that we will have to work with files that contain geometries.
 Most often, these geometries come in the form of shapefiles, which, while nice in theory, can be a bit of a pain to work with in practice.
 For now, we will focus on the basics of working with geometries,